ocp-power-automation/ocs-upi-kvm/README.md

 is allocated to run the job.
 For this project, that workspace is assumed to be the *parent* directory of the cloned project **ocs-upi-kvm** itself.

+**IMPORTANT NOTE**: Do not set the WORKSPACE environment variable unless you know what you are doing.
+The only tested configuration is as stated -- the parent directory of ocs-upi-kvm.
+Terraform and GO modules are built in the workspace directory.
+We encountered an incompatibility with another project that uses terraform.
+If you encounter a terraform module missing problem, see the Trouble Shooting section.

 ## Required Files

 These files should be placed in the workspace directory.